 Meanwhile, heat 2 tablespoons olive oil in a large, deep-sided skillet over medium-high heat.
 Add reserved minced onions and sauté shrimp, working in batches so as not to crowd it.
 Sprinkle each batch with sea salt and pepper.
 Cook 1 - 2 minutes per side, until shrimp pinks up and is slightly firm to the touch.
 As you cook, add additional 2 tablespoons olive oil as needed.
 Remove cooked onions and shrimp to a platter or large bowl.
 Toss shrimp and onions with a squeeze of lemon juice.

 Remove skillet from heat.
 Toss to combine sautéed onions and shrimp, pasta, and 1/2 cup pesto.
 Add additional pesto to taste and several splashes pasta water as needed to thin mixture.
 Add sea salt and pepper to taste.

 Serve immediately with a lemon wedge on the side.

-*To thaw frozen shrimp, set in a colander under cold running water for several minutes.
-Shake colander periodically.
+*To thaw frozen shrimp, set in a bowl of water under a trickle of cold running water for several minutes.
+Toss shrimp periodically.
 Shrimp should thaw in about 20 minutes.